 We charge the same rates for telehealth as in-person.
 Further information about our fees and insurance coverage is here.
 Not all insurers cover telehealth sessions.
 And not all insurance carriers cover telehealth at the same level that they do in-office sessions.

-To check with your insurer, you can ask if video therapy is covered.
+Check with your insurer whether video therapy is covered.
 You will want to ask about the location code of “02” and procedural code modifiers of “GT” or “95.”

 What You Need to Know About Video Therapy

 Please ensure you have a private, safe, and quiet location from where to conduct your session.
 Do not attempt to have therapy while you are driving.
 You will need a computer or smartphone with a camera and a microphone.
 We advise the use of earphones to protect your privacy from people who may be nearby.
 Try to make sure you have a strong internet connection.
 Keeping virus protection software and other software up to date offers further privacy protection.
-We recommend checking your technology before an initial session and will require you to provide emergency information to your therapist in the event that your connection is disrupted during a crisis.
+Please check your technology before an initial session.
+We require you to provide emergency information to your therapist in the event that your connection is disrupted during a crisis.

 Please turn off alerts on your phone or computer so they do not interrupt the session.
 You may also want to turn off “assistant” devices (such as Alexa, Siri, and Google Home) so they do not record and disseminate confidential information.